 - Date of the emergency

-- Provide valid documentation confirming condition/diagnosis and proof of expense, such as invoices (invoices should include date of service and type of service; name of provider and amount paid/payable).
-These must be documentation from a care provider and idelay on an official letterhead/documentation.
+- Valid documentation confirming condition/diagnosis and proof of expense, such as invoices (invoices should include date of service and type of service; name of provider and amount paid/payable).
+These must be documentation from a care provider and be on official letterhead.
+If diagnosis/treatment has not yet been provided and documentation isn’t on hand, the applicant should provide as much information about their condition as possible.
 Images such as photographs and x-rays are not requested.

-- Describe the onset and nature of the recent medical emergency.
+- Description of the onset and nature of the recent medical/dental/mental health emergency (maximum 150 words)

 Applications are reviewed by NYFA Grants Staff for eligibility and completeness.
 Applications will be reviewed by a panel and assessed using the following: